 Once you have completed your apprenticeship, you will continue to study part-time at Münster University of Applied Sciences for three semesters.
 During this time, you will enhance your knowledge in selected areas, such as project management, consultancy or quality management.
 In the eighth semester, you will conclude your Bachelor of Science degree at Münster University of Applied Sciences after writing a Bachelor thesis.

 Why choose us

 At Münster University of Applied Sciences, we will provide comprehensive support throughout your studies.
 Our learning coaches will accompany you for the first four semesters, helping you to prepare the correspondence units.
-You will use the ‘ILIAS’ online learning platform to obtain the latest information about your studies and to communicate with other students and teaching staff.
 You will, of course, also receive support in person: during the first four semesters, peer counselling will be offered at the start of each week of mandatory attendance.
 This way, we will help you to strike and maintain the right balance between your training and academic studies.
 You will be able to address any difficulties encountered and directly discuss any unresolved professional issues.

-Münster School of Health applies cutting-edge teaching techniques, one of which is our ‘Skills Lab’ – a simulation room where various patient care scenarios can be acted out.
-With the help of professional actors, we can simulate outpatient healthcare situations and other typical situations in the everyday working environment, such as therapy sessions and conflicts.
+Münster School of Health applies cutting-edge teaching techniques, one of which is our ‘Skills Lab’ – a simulation room where various multiprofessional teamwork as well as patient care scenarios can be acted out.
+With the help of a theater pedagogue, we can simulate outpatient and multiprofessional healthcare situations and other typical situations in the everyday working environment, such as therapy sessions and conflicts.
 Video recordings will enable you to make a detailed analysis of the simulations afterwards in class.